kumahq/kuma-demo/kubernetes/README.md

 Forwarding from [::1]:8080 -> 8080
 ```

 The marketplace application is now running with Kuma, but will be identical to the version with Kuma.
-The underlying difference is that all the services are now sending traffic to the Envoy dataplane within the same pod, and the Envoy proxies will communicate to each other.
+The underlying difference is that all the services are now sending traffic to the Envoy data plane proxies within the same pod, and the Envoy proxies will communicate to each other.
 But the user will not see any visual change!

 <!-- Back to top for web browser usability  -->
 <br/>